-This is the largest IPD meta-analysis to date of self-monitoring in hypertension including individual patient data from 6,522 patients and 16 trials of self-monitoring of BP in hypertension.9,19-42 Self-monitoring was found to be effective at lowering BP, and this effect was observed regardless of the number of hypertension related co-morbidities present.
+This is the largest IPD meta-analysis to date of selfmonitoring in hypertension including IPD from 6,522 patients and 16 trials of self-monitoring of BP in hypertension.9,19-42 Self-monitoring was found to be effective at lowering BP,15,17,43 and this effect was observed regardless of the number of hypertension-related co-morbidities present.
 This study confirms that self-monitoring is effective in patients with obesity.
-In contrast to previous studies, there was some limited evidence that patients with stroke may benefit from self-monitoring when it is combined with a high intensity co-intervention.
-Such co-interventions might include self-management, pharmacist support, tailored education and lifestyle counselling.
-Self-monitoring of BP can therefore be recommended as part of a multifaceted approach to managing hypertensive patients with hypertension related co-morbidity.
+In contrast to previous studies, there was some limited evidence that patients with stroke may benefit from self-monitoring when it is combined with a high-intensity co-intervention.
+Such co-interventions might include self-management, pharmacist support, tailored education, and lifestyle counseling.
+Self-monitoring of BP can therefore be recommended as part of a multifaceted approach to managing hypertensive patients with hypertension-related co-morbidity.